Intellection/rails_notebook/README.md

 To ensure that the correct dependencies have been installed, run the following:

     which anaconda
-    > /Path/To../bin/anaconda
+    -> /Path/To/../bin/anaconda
     which python
-    > /Path/To../anaconda/bin/python
+    -> /Path/To/../anaconda/bin/python
     python --version
-    > 2.7.11, Anaconda 2.4.1
+    -> 2.7.11, Anaconda 2.4.1

-If the above are incorrect, you likely need to update your PATH variable in ~/.bash_profile and restart the terminal.
+If the above are incorrect, you likely need to update your PATH variable in your ~/.bash_profile to point towards the correct Python installation, and thereafter restart the terminal before continuing.

 ## Almost there:

 Next, clone the Rails_notebook repository by running:

-    git clone https://github.com/Intellection/rails_notebook.git /Path/To../rails_notebook
+    git clone https://github.com/Intellection/rails_notebook.git /Path/To/../rails_notebook
-    cd /Path/To../rails_notebook
+    cd /Path/To/../rails_notebook

-Then install the required gems (this may take some time):
+Install the required gems (this may take some time):

     gem install bundler
     bundle install